Visit the Grey Tsingy | Day 3

 - All services and extras not mentioned in the program: sleeping bag

 Foreigners willing to travel to Madagascar must carry a passport with a validity more than 6 months counting from their arrival in Madagascar.
-To book your trip to the meeting point in Diego Suarez, Boogie Pilgrim provides a free assistance for Madagascar Ultra running race.

 - From Paris: Direct flights with Air Madagascar, Air France, Corsair.